Director: Mike Flanagan

 The first film – Stiles White’s Ouija – was a justly forgettable affair, and under other circumstances everything would have been left as is.
 But this is a Hasbro tie-in with Michael Bay producing, so regardless of quality further films must follow.
 But fortune has smiled crookedly upon Ouija.
 With the significant help of director Mike Flanagan (Oculus, Hush) something special has been created, believe it or not.

 Flanagan and co-screenwriter Jeff Howard have clearly looked at the derivative material that’s landed in their laps and decided not just to cash a cheque, but to do their damnedest to raise the game.
 It’s worked.
-Ouija: Origin Of Evil is smarter, wittier and a hell of a lot scarier than its forbearer, making cinemagoers this Halloween very, very lucky indeed.
+Ouija: Origin Of Evil is smarter, wittier and a hell of a lot scarier than its forebearer, making cinemagoers this Halloween very, very lucky indeed.

 Following a throwback Universal logo and delightfully retro title card, we’re advised that we’re back in 1967.
 Same house as before, only this time home to the Zander family.
 Alice (Elizabeth Reaser, cherishing a deserved lead role) and her daughters Lina (Annalise Basso) and Doris (Lulu Wilson) make scant money conning patrons with a mocked-up fortune-teller routine, but when Alice buys a Ouija board events in the house take a turn.
 9-year-old Doris grows increasingly attuned to genuine spirits sharing their living space.
-Soon their parlor tricks aren’t necessary any longer.
-Doris seems capable of the real deal, channeling the dead to deliver their final messages.
+Soon their parlour tricks aren’t necessary any longer.
+Doris seems capable of the real deal, channelling the dead to deliver their final messages.

 Watching all of this from across his desk is school principal and man of the cloth Father Tom (Henry Thomas [yes, from E.T.!]).
 That rare thing in horror nowadays; a good priest.
 Tom grows concerned for the well-being of Alice’s daughters, and his intervention is entirely justified.
 As Lina is increasingly discovering herself, the spirits working through her sister are nowhere near as benevolent as they claim to be.